John Wayne Gacy: Murders

-Gacy murdered at least 33 young men and boys, and buried 26 of them in the crawl space of his house.
-His victims included people he knew and random individuals lured from Chicago's Greyhound Bus station, Bughouse Square, or simply off the streets with the promise of a job with PDM, an offer of drink and/or drugs, or money for sex.
-Some victims were grabbed by force; others conned into believing Gacy (who often carried a sheriff's badge and had spotlights on his black Oldsmobile) was a policeman.

-Gacy usually lured a lone victim to his house, although on more than one occasion Gacy also had what he called "doubles"—two victims killed in the same evening.
+Gacy murdered at least thirty-three young men and boys, twenty-six of whom he buried in the crawl space of his house.
+His victims included people he knew and random individuals lured from Chicago's Greyhound Bus station, Bughouse Square, or off the streets with the promise of a job with PDM, an offer of alcohol, drugs, or money for sex.
+Some victims were grabbed by force; others were conned into believing Gacy (who often carried a sheriff's badge and had red spotlights on his black Oldsmobile) was a policeman.
+Gacy usually lured a lone victim to his house, although on more than one occasion Gacy had what he called "doubles"—two killed in the same evening.

 Inside Gacy's home, his usual modus operandi was to ply a youth with drink, drugs, or generally gain his trust.
 He would then produce a pair of handcuffs to "show a magic trick", sometimes as part of a clowning routine.
-He typically cuffed his own hands behind his back, then surreptitiously released himself with the key which he hid between his fingers.
-He then offered to show his intended victim how to release himself from the handcuffs.
-With his victim manacled and unable to free himself, Gacy then made a statement to the effect that "The trick is, you have to have the key."
-Gacy referred to this act of restraining his victim as the "handcuff trick".

-Having restrained his victim, Gacy proceeded to rape and torture his captive.
-He frequently began by sitting on or straddling himself above his victim's chest before forcing the victim to fellate him.
-Gacy then inflicted acts of torture including burning with cigars, making his captive imitate a horse as he sat on their back and pulled upon makeshift reins around their necks, and violation with foreign objects such as dildos and prescription bottles after he had sodomized his captive.
-To immobilize his captives' legs before engaging in acts of torture, Gacy frequently manacled their ankles to a two-by-four with handcuffs attached at each end, an act inspired by the Houston Mass Murders.
-He also verbally taunted many of his victims throughout their continued abuse, and was known to have dragged or forced several victims to crawl into his bathroom, where he partly drowned them in the bathtub before repeatedly reviving them, enabling him to continue his prolonged assault.
-In instances when a victim had pleaded to be killed as opposed to continuing to endure torture, Gacy would make a statement to the effect he would kill his victim when he wanted to.
+He typically cuffed his own hands behind his back, then surreptitiously released himself with a hidden key.
+He then offered to show his intended victim the trick.
+With his victim restrained, Gacy proceeded with rape and torture.
+He frequently began by sitting on or straddling his victim's chest before forcing the victim to fellate him.
+Gacy then inflicted acts of torture including burning with cigars, making his captive imitate a horse as he sat on their back and pulled on makeshift reins around their necks, and violation with foreign objects such as dildos and prescription bottles after he had sodomized his captive.
+Gacy frequently manacled his captives' ankles to a two-by-four with handcuffs attached at each end, an act inspired by the Houston Mass Murders.
+He also taunted many victims throughout their abuse, and was known to have partly drowned several in the bathtub before repeatedly reviving them.